Cray-HPE/docs-csm/upgrade/1.2/plan_and_coordinate_network_upgrade.md

    > Note that the above command will disable CFS plays for UANs only.
 If wishing to disable CFS plays for all types of
    > application nodes (recommended), then remove the `--subrole UAN` portion in the snippet above.

 1. UAN reboots must be avoided and are not a supported operation during the CSM 1.2 upgrade.
    Rebooting a UAN during a CSM 1.2 upgrade can re-enable CFS and ultimately lead to removing the CMN interface from UANs, disrupting UAN access for users.
    System administrators must inform users to avoid UAN reboots during the CSM 1.2 upgrade process.

    However, if a UAN is rebooted, then the `roles/uan_interfaces/tasks/can-v2.yml` file in the `vcs/cray/uan-config-management.git` repository must be patched for the current CSM release.
-After that, the UAN must be rebooted again to bring the CMN (pre-1.2 CAN) interface back in the UAN.
-Use the following patch file and follow the instructions in [Configuration Management](../../operations/index.md#configuration-management) to restore CMN access in the UAN:
+  The UAN must then be rebooted again to bring the CMN (pre-1.2 CAN) interface back in the UAN.
+  Use the following patch file and follow the instructions in [Configuration Management](../../operations/index.md#configuration-management) to restore CMN access in the UAN.

    ```text
    --- a/roles/uan_interfaces/tasks/can-v2.yml